vanhung4499/shop/README.md

 docker-compose up -d
 ```

-After running the command, you can access the MongoDB at `mongodb://localhost:27017/shop`.
+After running the command, you can access:
+- MongoDB at `mongodb://localhost:27017/shop`.
+- Redis at `redis://localhost:6379`.
+- RabbitMQ at `amqp://localhost:15672`. (username: `admin`, password: `admin`)

 ### Run application